• Find yourself getting angry a lot?

-Thoughts that thinks were a lot simpler back at the FOC?
+• Thoughts that things were simpler back at the FOC?

-Now your home and noting makes sense.
+Now you're home and nothing makes sense.
 Stop in at Dryhootch and talk to other vets who have been there, done that.
 Who can joke about shit most "civilians" would never get.
 Who can share tips about what they did when they came home and struggled to find their footing.

 And if you need specific help, we got vets who can work with you to get a job, help you get resources, talk about why you might be drinking a bit much.

-If nothing else we got great coffee, and some brothers & sisters who will never judge where you’ve bee, what you did.
-And that a start!
+If nothing else we got great coffee, and some brothers & sisters who will never judge where you’ve been, what you did.
+And that's a start!